ankostis/gnome-shell-quick-lang-switch/README.md

    ```

 6. Upload it in https://extensions.gnome.org/upload/
-7. Convert the tag into a GitHub release and attach the archive as an asset.
+7. Convert the tag into a GitHub release, paste the changelog and attach archive as an asset.

 ## Changes

+### 12 Nov 2023, v9: ECMAScript-modules (ESM) for shell-v45

+**NOTE:** the new code is incompatible with previous gnome-shell-44 and below.
+In case bugs are discovered, old releases would have to be bugfixed separately.

+* FEAT/REFACT: revamp code for ESM modules, thanks to @hankjura (Yury thankjura).
+  * feat: old imports system wouldn't working on gnome-shell-45.
+  * refact: rename classname from `Extension` --> `QuickLangSwitchExtension`
+  * refact: use console.log/warn.error
+* refact: cycle layouts WITHOUT checking conjecutive nulls.
+  Maybe conjecutive null check was a relic from when their keys were non-ints
+  (if that era ever existed).
+* fix: had forgotten `return` in the 2 bail-out/error conditional branches,
+  indeterminate action would have happen then (not really tested :-().
+* doc: coallesce demand for this plugin in StackOverflow.

 ### 31 Jul 2023, v8: cycle-backward, fix restoring switcher popup